SkylineCommunications/ChatOps-Extensions/README.md

 #### Skyline.DataMiner.DcpChatIntegrationHelper NuGet Package

-The Skyline.DataMiner.DcpChatIntegrationHelper NuGet Package can be found on [nuget.org](https://nuget.org).
-This nuget package allows to easily integrate with business communication platforms from a DataMiner Automation script.
+The Skyline.DataMiner.DcpChatIntegrationHelper NuGet package can be found on [nuget.org](https://nuget.org).
+This Nuget package allows easy integration with business communication platforms from a DataMiner Automation script.

 > ℹ️
-> We recommend that you always use the latest version of the Skyline.DataMiner.DcpChatIntegrationHelper NuGet Package.
+> We recommend that you always use the latest version of the Skyline.DataMiner.DcpChatIntegrationHelper NuGet package.

 #### DataMiner Integration Studio Visual Studio Extension

-The DataMiner Integration Studio Visual Studio extension (also refered to as DIS) is required for development of Automation scripts using the [Skyline.DataMiner.DcpChatIntegrationHelper NuGet Package](#skyline.dataminer.dcpchatintegrationhelper-nuget-package).
-DIS can also be used to deploy automation scripts directly from your development environment to your DataMiner Systems.
+The DataMiner Integration Studio Visual Studio extension (also referred to as DIS) is required for development of Automation scripts using the [Skyline.DataMiner.DcpChatIntegrationHelper NuGet package](#skyline.dataminer.dcpchatintegrationhelper-nuget-package).
+You can also use DIS to deploy Automation scripts directly from your development environment to your DataMiner Systems.

 See [Installing DataMiner Integration Studio](https://aka.dataminer.services/DisInstallation).